The following Vizavance screening components are part of a minimum or baseline for effective children’s vision screening and are state mandated:

 Testing for Color Vision

 Color Vision Defect – Pseudoisochromatic Plate (PIP) Test – Also known as “Color Blindness,” a genetic color vision defect: Red/Green, Blue/Yellow.
 This genetic defect will not change over time and is usually symmetrical.
-Vizavance screens the Pre-K and Kindergartener children in schools.
+Vizavance screens all Kindergartener children with this test.

 Seemore Screening Form